Forced Fluid Dynamics from Blackfolds in General Supergravity Backgrounds: Near-zone analysis

-Further qualitative features of the above two expansions are reviewed and re-discussed in the Sec.~\ref{conclusions}.
-In this section we proceed with the assumption of the double-perturbative regime $\nicefrac{r_H}{\RR}\ll 1$, $\nicefrac{\RR}{L}\ll 1$, and determine the role of the modified conservation equations at leading order in the perturbation.
+In this section we proceed with the assumption of the double-perturbative regime $\nicefrac{r_H}{\RR}\ll 1$, $\nicefrac{r_H}{L}\ll 1$, and determine the role of the modified conservation equations at leading order in the perturbation.
 We show in specific examples that equations like \eqref{eq:forceemd} arise as constraint equations in gravity in exact analogy to the derivations in the fluid/gravity correspondence.
 Conservation equations of the type \eqref{eq:intemd} and \eqref{eq:cemd} arise from worldvolume (intrinsic) perturbations of the brane solution, while the equilibrium equations \eqref{eq:extemd}, that determine $X^{\mu}$, arise from elastic-type (extrinsic) perturbations which break the symmetries of the transverse space to the worldvolume.
 We consider separately both types of perturbations.

 Extending the analysis of \cite{Camps:2012hw} for neutral branes we treat in this section the case of perturbations of dilatonic black $p$-branes charged under a $(p+1)$-form gauge potential and the D$p$-F1 bound state in type II string theory, both in the presence of external background fields.
 These two representative cases serve as illustrative examples, which can be further extended to more complicated brane configurations and/or to theories with additional matter fields.